peterforgacs/lynda-downloader/README.md

 ## Dependencies

-You need to have youtube downloader installed and in path.
+You need to have the latest youtube downloader (2017.07.15) installed and in path.

 https://youtube-dl.org/